1997 Allentown mayoral election: Background

 Incumbent Republican mayor Heydt had been elected in 1993 with 51.9% of the popular vote and vowed to not seek reelection and limit himself to a single term.
 However, he would go back on his promise and touting his long list of accomplishments as mayor, including a $4.8 million surplus in the city budget, a greatly expanded and equipped police force, as well as many new businesses moving into the city, as his justification to seek reelection.
 However, he did face a large amount of criticism for the two lengthy legal battles between the mayors office and the police department.
 The first was over the city's pension plan with Heydt eventually conceded to increasing the pension to 70%.
 And the second prevented Heydt's firing of trooper Thomas Siteman over purported bigotry.

 Campaign

 Republican primary

 Heydt's greatest challenge in the election would come from in the form of a primary election against David K. Bausch.
-Bausch, a businessman and former Lehigh County executive and member of the Allentown city council.
-He had been defeated in a primary election during his time as executive and sought to do the same against Heydt despite his endorsement from the county's Republican Party.
+Bausch, a businessman and former Lehigh County executive and member of the Allentown city council, had been defeated in a primary election during his time as executive and sought to do the same against Heydt despite his endorsement from the county's Republican Party.
 Because of this he had to finance his entire campaign out of pocket and against resistance from local Republican officials.
 Heydt also faced another challenger, Alton Frey.
 A former Democrat who switched his party affiliation for the election, Frey centered his campaign over a perceived "lack of change" in the city during Heydt's first term and vowed to combat growing privatization in the city.
 Heydt would defeat Bausch by just 245 votes to go on to the general election.